-Non-salary expenses went down due to fewer vehicle requests; however, salaries will show an increase based on getting Storm water, ADA, and Grant writer positions placed in the division through the course of last year's budget process. - D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts.
+Non-salary expenses decreased due to fewer vehicle requests; however, salaries will show an increase based on completing the Storm water, ADA, and Grant writer positions placed in the division through the course of last year's budget process. - D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts.
 Completed. - E. Describe the process your division went through to build a zero-based budget.

-We evaluated each line item and base our proposed budget on anticipated needs as opposed to rebudgeting what we had last year.
+We evaluated each line item and based our proposed budget on anticipated needs as opposed to re-budgeting what we had last year.